yuriisurzhykov/KSolidHsm/README.md

   }
 }
 ```
 After you created use case interface that performs check, you have to provide your implementation of use case in your service locator.

-If service locator have not defined yet, you have to create service locator for your state machine
+If service locator have not defined yet, you have to create service locator for your state machine:

-Create interface with the following name pattern: <state machine name>ServiceLocator
+- Create interface with the following name pattern: <state machine name>ServiceLocator

-Inherit your interface from the ServiceLocator interface
+- Inherit your interface from the ServiceLocator interface

-Then when you have service locator for your certain state machine, declare function to provide your use case inside of your ServiceLocator interface
+- Then when you have service locator for your certain state machine, declare function to provide your use case inside of your ServiceLocator interface

-Then if you don’t have implementation for your service locator interface, create class Base inside of interface
+- Then if you don’t have implementation for your service locator interface, create class Base inside of interface

-After this provide instances for the classes that declared in interface.
+- After this provide instances for the classes that declared in interface.

-The final interface of service locator may looks the following way:
+- The final interface of service locator may looks the following way:

-Example of service locator

 ```kotlin
 // Your use case interface
 interface CheckHasZonesUseCase {